-Nathan: So a lot of people don’t think of that and they’ll talk down to a worker and then email, or they’ll yell at them and that worker is like “you know what, I’m a business owner myself.
-I’m going to make a business decision not work – not necessarily in my network because we don’t drop clients – but just in general that I have seen.
+Nathan: So a lot of people don’t think of that and they’ll talk down to a freelancer and then email, or they’ll yell at them and that freelancer is like “you know what, I’m a business owner myself.
+I’m going to make a business decision and not work – not necessarily in my network because we don’t drop clients – but just in general that I have seen.
 Then the business owner is like “wow, I really shouldn’t have done that.
 It’s just a bad business decision.
 Now I have to start over and it costs way more money.”
 So –

 Tracey: I’ve done that.
 I actually had a client who, she was incredibly abusive; mentally and verbally abusive to me.
 I kept going and probably got to the point where I was thinking it was me, I was like, “God, I’ve been doing this a couple of years ago – been doing this seven, eight years.
 Maybe I shouldn’t be doing this, Am I that really stupid?”

 Thankfully I had a coach and she’s like, “Not you, totally not you, it’s her.”
 And I did, I finally fired her I said, “Look, I’m done with this, you don’ respect me.
 You are very mentally and verbally abusive.”
 I’m not part of that anymore.
 I opened her eyes and she’s like, “Wow, maybe that’s why I have such a high turnover.
 I didn’t realize that.”
 Now she’s actually working on how she’d treat her equal.
 But I absolutely won’t put up with now.
 I’m to the point the minute she started getting “assholish” – for lack of a better word – I’m like “bye.”
 I don’t have time for that.
 I have plenty of people, plenty of clients, plenty of things to keep me busy.
 I don’t need your attitude.